Cognigy/Documentation/docs/en/docs/insights/global-filter.md

      - **Negate** — use the slide switch to activate and select the Endpoints you want to exclude for your analysis.
 All but the selected Endpoints will be considered for analysis.
 4. Click **Apply** to activate the filter settings.
 The analytics data will be displayed.

-When you changed a setting, click **Apply** to activate the changed filter settings.
+After changing the settings, click **Apply** to activate the changed filter settings.

 ## Snapshot